 Phone: +61 02 9114 7339

 Trading Hours: Mon-Wed 11am-12am Thur 11am-1am Fri 11am-3am Sat 12pm-3am Sun 12pm-10pm

 10. Manny’s Pizza Diner

-Pizza is undoubtedly a staple of late night feasts, and Manny’s Pizza Diner are all about that lifestyle.
-At Manny’s Pizza Diner you’ll find classics of pizza on the menu, your margarita, pepperoni, and supremo, along fancier and experimental pizzas like Mary’s eggplant, rosemary tatoes and the Philly pizza.
+Pizza is undoubtedly a staple of late-night feasts, and Manny’s Pizza Diner is all about that lifestyle.
+At Manny’s Pizza Diner you’ll find classics of pizza on the menu, your margarita, pepperoni, and supremo, along with fancier and experimental pizzas like Mary’s eggplant, rosemary tatoes, and the Philly pizza.
 The Philly pizza is closely followed on the menu by the increasingly popular Philly cheese steaks, along with a wide range of hot dogs.
-To tell a long story short, if you’re hungry on your late night adventures, and need a greasy, meaty, cheesy feed to get you home and leave you feeling full, Manny’s Pizza will have something for you.
+To tell a long story short, if you’re hungry on your late-night adventures, and need a greasy, meaty, cheesy feed to get you home and leave you feeling full, Manny’s Pizza will have something for you.
 And, although it doesn’t sound like it from the menu items we’ve mentioned, there are vegetarian options as well, like the veggie Philly or Manny’s garden pizza.

 Address: 66 Regent St, Chippendale NSW 2008

 Trading Hours: Mon-Thur 9:30am-12am Fri 10am-2am Sat 11am-2am Sun 11am-12am